Shadi-Abu-Jaber/Computer-Science-Courses/Introduction_To_Systems_Programming/README.md

 # Systems Programming course

+ ## Exercise 1:
+ * Program designed to analyze DNA sequences and motifs, evaluates whether the provided sequence is a gene or a CRISPR spacer and verifies the legality of the input motif.
+ * Upon execution, it prompts the user for input, conducts the analyses, and outputs the occurrences of the motif within the sequence.

  ## Exercise 2:
  * reading and processing fasta files (files that contains a DNA sequences) then print each DNA sequence Detailes like Sequence name, length, percentage of  appearance of 'C' and 'G', number of times 'N' appeared.